 Change item c of the 7th paragraph of 9.48.4 as follows (James):

-c) SO frame exchange sequence 3: The AP starts a frame exchange with an omni-RTS frame to solicit a CTS response from a station and then uses the omni-transmission to set up the protection for the duration of the sectorized beam transmission and the switches to the sectorized beam transmission for the remainder of the protected duration.
+c) SO frame exchange sequence 3: The AP starts a frame exchange with an omni-RTS frame to solicit a CTS response from a station and uses the omni-transmission to set up the protection for the duration of the sectorized beam transmission and then switches to the sectorized beam transmission for the remainder of the protected duration.
 SO condition is confirmed by an OBSS non-AP STA or OBSS AP which observes the omni-transmission of the AP but not the beamformed transmission of the AP and not the station's transmission.
 Note that in the first diagram in Figure 9-38 (SO frame exchange sequence 3), an OBSS non-AP STA or OBSS AP infers its spatial orthogonality with the AP by observing the omni RTS frame and omni-preamble of the long preamble but not the subsequent sectorized beam transmission and with the station by observing a gap of no transmission between the omni RTS frame and the omni-preamble of the long preamble.
 Note that in the second diagram in Figure 9-38 (SO frame exchange sequence 3), an OBSS non-AP STA or OBSS AP infers its spatial orthogonality with the AP by observing the transmission of the omni-RTS frame and the omni-beam packet of the short format but not observing the subsequent sectorized beam transmission and with the station by observing a gap of no transmission between the omni-RTS frame and the omni-beam packet of the short format by the AP.

 Change the 1st paragraph of 9.48.5.1 as follows (James):

 The sector training is one way to help the stations to determine the best sectors to communicate with the AP.
 Sector training requires the AP to transmit training NDPs over all sectors.
 The best sector might be chosen by a station based on instantaneous or averaged CSI.
 The specific method of choosing the sector is beyond the scope of this standard.
 The results of the sector training may be fed-back by the stations to the AP using Sector ID feedback frame.
 These training NDPs shall be transmitted consecutively and should be sent within a single TXOP.
-The training information is exchanged using the HT variant Control field.
+The sector training is set up or requested using the HT variant Control field.
 The sector training supports up to eight sectors.
 The AP may use other methods to determine the station's best sector.

 Change the 2nd paragraph of 9.48.5.2 as follows (James):

 In TXOP-based sectorization operation, the sector training may occur periodically with the training period and the beacon interval in which the training occurs as indicated in S1G Sector Operation element (TXOP-based), in response to a request from a STA, or initiated by the AP.
 The stations may perform the sector training by receiving the training NDPs from AP.
 In the case that the AP receives the sector training request from a station, the AP shall initiate a sector training.
 AP supporting TXOP-based sectorization shall support sector training and sector training request.
-In the S1G Sector Operation element (TXOP-based) (see 8.4.2.170e), which is transmitted in beacon, probe response, or association response, the AP indicates in which beacon interval and in how many beacon intervals a sector training occurs.
+In the S1G Sector Operation element (TXOP-based) (see 8.4.2.170e), which is transmitted in beacon, probe response, or association response, the AP indicates in which beacon interval a sector training occurs.

 Change the 3rd paragraph of 9.48.5.2 as follows (James):